cypress-io/cypress-documentation/content/guides/component-testing/getting-started.md

 <DocsImage src="/img/guides/component-testing/first-open.png" alt="Splash Screen of Component Testing" ></DocsImage>

-- Click on one of the specs and see it run.
+- Click on one of the specs.
+You should see it run.
 - Open the spec file by clicking on its name above the command log.
 - Make a change to the spec and see it re-run.
-- Open the component tested and make a change, any change.
+- Open the component tested and make a change again.
 The test will be re-run automatically.

 <DocsImage src="/img/guides/component-testing/first-run.png" alt="Splash Screen of Component Testing" ></DocsImage>